drmonroe/netherlands-relocation-notes/README.md

 * Options for Appointments

 Applicants can schedule appointments with the Gemeente (municipal office) or, for a fee (but with the advantage of faster processing) use the In Amsterdam Center (https://www.iamsterdam.com/en/our-network/in-amsterdam/contact-us ).
-I used the In Amsterdam Center and was happy with the service they offered but it did cost, in total, almost 600 Euros (this is inclusive of the BSN processing, registration and Blue Card pick-up appointment).
+I used the In Amsterdam Center and was happy with the service they offered but it did cost, in total, almost 600 Euros (this is inclusive of the BSN processing, registration, bio metric scanning and Blue Card pick-up appointment).